Scaling law of the drag force in dense granular media

 \section{Results and Analysis}

 This section is the main part to present the results of our simulation study.
-This section consists of 9 subsections.
+This section consists of 8 subsections.
+In Sec.\ \ref{sec:yield}, we study the yield force on an intruder and find a scaling law for the yield force for several $\mu$ and $D$.
+In Sec.\ \ref{sec:alphamuscale}, we study the yield force on an intruder for various $\mu$ at different intruder depth $h$ and propose an exponential scaling for the depth dependence.
 In Sec.\ \ref{sec:fric}, we show the results of the drag force at $\mu=0.5$ for various intruder diameters $D$.
-In Sec.\ \ref{sec:localdyn}, we discuss the local motion of grains surrounding the intruder.
 In Sec.\ \ref{sec:fricless}, we present the results of our simulation on the drag force for frictionless grains ($\mu=0$) for various intruder diameters.
 In Sec.\ \ref{sec:quasis}, we examine how the drag force depends on the friction coefficient $\mu$ in the range $0\le \mu \le 0.3$ for $\mathrm{Fr}\le 1$.
-In Sec.\ \ref{sec:yield}, we study the yield force on an intruder and find a scaling law for the yield force for several $\mu$ and $D$.
-In Sec.\ \ref{sec:scaling_D}, we demonstrate the existence of a scaling law for the drag force characterized by the exponent $\phi_\mu$ with respect to the intruder diameter $D$.
-In Secs.\ \ref{sec:drag-height} and \ref{sec:alphamuscale}, we present the detailed results of the drag force for various depths for a constant intruder size $D=4.0d$ and the scaling of the drag force with respect to the depth and the depth dependence factor $\alpha_\mu$.
-In Sec.\ \ref{sec:kn}, we examine how the drag force depends on the stiffness constant $K_n$ and the dissipation constant$\gamma_n$.
+In Secs.\ \ref{sec:drag-height}, we present the detailed results of the drag force for various depths for a constant intruder size $D=4.0d$.
+In Sec.\ \ref{sec:kn}, we examine how the drag force depends on the stiffness constant $K_n$ and the dissipation constant $\gamma_n$.
+In Sec.\ \ref{sec:scaling_D}, we demonstrate the existence of a scaling law for the drag force with respect to the yield force.
+We have plotted the instantaneous drag force acting on the intruder at a given time as shown in Fig.\ \ref{fig:Flift_Fdrag_scheme} for $D=4.0d$ and the pulling speed $1.0\sqrt{gd}$.
+Although the instantaneous force (thin line) acting on the intruder fluctuates with time, the cumulative average of this drag force is well defined (thick line).
+Then, we call this average force the drag force on the intruder in the subsequent subsections.